-Fri Feb 11 Students who started in September 2021 and joined their lab in December 2021 should form their Supervisory Committee and submit the names to the MBP Office for approval.
-Sun Feb 20 Final date to drop full-year or Winter session courses without academic penalty.
-Mon Feb 21 Family Day (University closed).
+Fri Feb 9 Students who started in September 2023 and joined their lab in December 2023 should form their Supervisory Committee and submit the names to the MBP Office for approval.
+Mon Feb 19 Family Day (University closed).
+Tues Feb 20 Final date to drop full-year or Winter session courses without academic penalty.